MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - Provide feedback
 - Watch the brief tutorial you saw the first time you used Dynamics 365 Remote Assist
 - Find tutorials
-- Switch your Dynamics 365 instance.
+- Switch your Dynamics 365 instance

 ![Screenshot of the HoloLens field of view, showing the Settings tab screen.](media/08.00-settings.png "Settings")